Destination West!

 Picture

-Spring is a wet weather season nearly everywhere around the globe, but in the Desert Southwest this may not always be the case.
+Spring is a wet weather season nearly everywhere around the globe, but in the desert southwest this may not always be the case.
 During periods of severe drought, one would be lucky to see a few raindrops during the entire spring season.
-When combined with the blustery winds of March, there will be the makings for a blinding dust storm, which can quickly ruin a fun afternoon picnic in the great outdoors.
+When combined with the blustery winds of March, there will be the makings for a blinding dust storm, which can quickly ruin a fun afternoon picnic at Lake Mead.

-Spring season dust storms in southern Nevada can limit visibility to nearly zero when sightseeing in a wilderness area, so it really does pay to look at the regional weather forecasts this time of year.
-If winds between 25 and 60 miles per hour are in the forecast, then a dust storm will likely occur, especially if the terrain is a barren expanse.
+Spring season dust storms in southern Nevada can limit visibility to nearly zero when sightseeing in a wilderness area, so it really does pay to look at the regional weather forecast this time of year.
+If winds between 25 and 60 miles per hour are in the forecast, then a dust storm will likely occur, especially if the terrain is a barren desert expanse with lots of dry lake silt deposits.

 By the time that I was done with the dusty scenic drive on Lakeshore Road around the south end of Lake Mead, the dust storm grew much bigger than forecasted and road closures were being set in place elsewhere in the region.
 The roads going south to Laughlin and Searchlight were closed due to zero visibility.
-As experienced travelers already know, a dust storm road closure in this desolate region can mean taking an extremely long detour.
+As experienced travelers already know, a dust storm related highway closure in this desolate region can result in taking an extremely long detour.

-This article is not a good representation of the fun that can be had at the Lake Mead National Recreation Area on a clear sunny day.
-However, desert dust storms are part of reality, so the photos can provide clues as to what can be expected if spring season high winds are forecasted in this region.
-All that can be said is the best thing to do is avoid the area during a dust storm, unless you are into photographing the surreal views of the south end of Lake Mead that can only be experienced during foul weather!
+This article is not a good representation of the fun that can be had at the Lake Mead National Recreation Area on a clear sunny day, however, desert dust storms are part of reality.
+The photos provide clues as to what can be expected when high winds are forecasted.
+All that can be said is the best thing to do is avoid the area during a dust storm, unless you are into surreal photography!

 0 Comments